SalomePlatform/shaper/src/SketchPlugin/doc/rotationFeature.rst

 Angular copy
 ============

-Angular copy operation creates one or multiple copies of the skecth entities by rotation relative to a specified center point.
+Angular copy operation creates one or multiple copies of the sketch entities by rotation relative to a specified center point.

-To create Angular copy in the active Sketch:
+To create an Angular copy in the active Sketch:

 #. select in the Main Menu *Sketch - > Angular copy* item  or
 #. click **Angular copy** button in Sketch toolbar: